 VIP Stateroom.
 Across the passageway with teak deck, the VIP guest stateroom can be accessed through either a swinging door or a slider, or both.
 Twin berths 78” x 30” (1.98 m x .76 m) slide together making a queen bed, when the center nightstand is relocated.
 Headroom remains at 6’8" (2.03 m).

 It is important to point out that the Palm Beach 55 is built with state-of-the-art material and techniques.
-Further, it has the years of experience of Grand Bank’s craftsmen and engineers involved with it.
+Further, it has the years of experience of Grand Banks Yachts craftsmen and engineers involved with it.

 The hull is vacuum-infused E-Glass, stitched multi-axial fabric, with carbon fiber in structural areas.
-The hull is cored with Corcell and Airex foam.
-Only vinylester and epoxy resins are used which eliminates any chance of water osmosis or blistering.
-With this technique and with these materials, the hull should have a 60/40 glass to resin ratio, making the hull both strong and light.
+The hull is cored with Corecell and Airex foam.
+Only vinylester and epoxy resins are used, which eliminates any chance of water osmosis or blistering.
+With this technique and with these materials, the hull should have a 60/40 glass-to-resin ratio, making the hull both strong and light.

-The deck and hull are fully-infused carbon fiber.
+The deck and superstructure are fully infused carbon fiber.

 In addition to the normal stringer system, all bulkheads and fixed furniture is bonded to the hull and deck to produce superior strength and rigidity.
 This is sort of like an egg crate where panels of the hull are supported by numerous stiffeners that reduce flex.
 It is considered a best practice.